 It is very essential to understand the concept of this expense as it is a key component in the calculation of operating profit which is then used to calculate net profit, which is again a critical factor in the assessment of financial performance of a company.
-The thumb rule states that lower a company’s Operating Expense (OPEX), the more profitable is the company.
+The thumb rule states that lower a company’s OPEX, the more profitable is the company.

 The formula for calculation of net profit (as per popular practice) is given below,

-Operating profit = Net sales – COGS – Operating expense
+Operating profit = Net sales – COGS – Opex

 It is to be noted that several factors can impact this expense which includes (not exhaustive) pricing strategy, raw materials price, labor cost etc. However, these expenses are part of the day to day decisions that a manager makes and as such financial performance based on OPEX can be regarded as a measure of managerial flexibility and competency, especially during the difficult economic scenario.

 Although it is seen as a measure of financial performance, it is important to note that it varies across industries i.e. some industries tend to have higher operating expenses than others.
 Consequently, it is more meaningful to compare this expense among companies within the same industry such that the designation of “high” or “low” expenses should be made within that context.

 Another interesting thing about controlling it is to find the right balance which can be difficult, but once achieved it can yield significant returns.
 There are several examples where the company has been successful in reducing the OPEX to gain a competitive advantage which has eventually resulted in increased earnings.
 Nevertheless, it is to be taken into cognizance that the reduction of these expenses can also result in compromise of product integrity or quality of operations which may lead to deterioration of the company’s reputation in the long run.

 Other Important Terms related to OPEX

 Given below are some of the terms related to this expense.

 #1 – Operating expense ratio